 Areas dedicated to the two college campuses.
+Some small uses of these types may be integrated into other land use categories.

 - Defined "edges" are designed to connect the educational campuses including Northfield Public Schools and Carleton and St. Olaf colleges and prevent encroachment into surrounding neighborhoods as applicable. - Connections between and among these facilities and neighborhoods are safe and convenient, with limited impact on the surrounding residential or agricultural uses.
 Reliable transit connects the campuses to most dense commercial and residential areas with service every 30 minutes or greater.